lzh3278/lzh.github.io/_pages/cv.md

   * Research purpose: to assess and quantify the effectiveness of the coal-to-gas policies in Beijing.
   * Supervisor: Professor Jianliang Wang.

-Publications and Original research work
+Publications and Original Research Works
 ======
 * Journal articles
     * Li, Z., Ye, H. et al. (2022).
 Impact of COVID-19 on electricity energy consumption: A quantitative analysis on electricity.
 Int J Electr Power Energy Syst, 140, 108084.
 (SCI Q1, Impact Factor: 5.66).